 One or more indicators provided by country teams might map to the same M-DIVE standard indicator. |

-A 1 to 1 mapping is applied when a submitted indicator matches directly to a standard indicator.
-For example, submitted indicators “Number of Severe Malaria Cases” and “Severe Malaria” both match the standard indicator named “Severe Cases”. |
+A country submits both “Number of Severe Malaria Cases” and “Severe Malaria,” both of which match the standard indicator “Severe Cases”. |

 There may be multiple ways to derive an M-DIVE standard indicator from the submitted indicators provided. |

-When there are multiple conflicting ways to derive a standard indicator for the same time and place, the pipeline will always prioritize the best of all possible mappings.
-However, in some cases, it may be necessary to reach out to the in-country teams to identify their preferred approach on which derivation to use. |
+When there are multiple conflicting ways to derive a standard indicator for the same time and place, the in-country team is consulted to identify their preferred approach on which derivation to use. |

 If you have any questions, please submit them to Megan Klinger (wvr1@cdc.gov) and Bryan Baird (bbaird@usaid.gov) on the PMI Surveillance & Informatics team, or to support@civisanalytics.com.
 If you would like to learn more about additional topics on M-DIVE, please click the links below for further reading.